GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   There are 3 JS files: script.js contains most reused and custom scripts called by custom functions in projects.js and widget.js.
 Both project.js and widget.js are very similar and control how panels are added to the main dashboard sections.
 These are separated because 1) each dashboard section stores active widget data locally in different localStorage variables; 2) the markup and data retrieval for the API data is different enough to warrant separate functions from the functions that add the project panels to the dashboard.
 Otherwise every effort was taken to keep duplication of code to a minimum.

-## Technical and Scope Contraints
+## Technical and Scope Constraints
 -   The site will not have access to a database.
 All project data will come from JSON files to simulate widget data streams.
 -   The project will consist of just a landing page/dashboard; no secondary pages will be active.
-The focus of the project's first release is to address how the user can configure their primary viewport: a summary of all their projects, displayed in a dashboard.
+The focus of the project's first release is to address how the user can configure their primary view port: a summary of all their projects, displayed in a dashboard.
 -   *Foot Note 1: The widgetID variable contains the unique IDs for the data stream avaiable for each widget available to the dashboard; its possible these values would be created with a Create Project module or Third Party app and stored in a database.
 They are hard coded here since db calls are out of scope.
 Search " //*1 " to see code in script.js file:
 `        var widgetIDs = ["proj0001", "proj0002", "proj0003", "proj0004", "proj0005"];`